StudentTechHub/.github/profile/README.md

 # Student TechHub

-Student TechHub is a Github organization dedicated to fostering the technical skills and creativity of Computer Engineering students.
+Student TechHub is a Github organization dedicated to fostering the technical skills and creativity of students.
 Our aim is to provide a collaborative platform where students can work on diverse technical projects, learn from each other, and contribute to open-source initiatives.

 ## Mission